El Presidente (TV series)

-El Presidente (stylized as EL PRE$IDENTE) is a Chilean drama streaming television series created by Armando Bó.
+El Presidente (stylized as EL PRE$IDENTE) is a Chilean drama television series created by Armando Bó.
 It is based on the 2015 FIFA corruption case and is focused in the former president of ANFP Sergio Jadue, played by Colombian actor Andrés Parra.
 The first 8-episode season was released on June 5, 2020, on the streaming service Amazon Prime Video.
 An English dub of the series was released on November 6, 2020.

 The second 8-episode season, marketed with the subtitle Jogo da Corrupção (The Corruption Game in English), was released on November 4, 2022.

 Plot

 Season 1's story revolves around Sergio Jadue and his rise from president of Unión La Calera to president of the Asociación Nacional de Fútbol Profesional (ANFP).
 He becomes close to Julio Grondona, president of the Argentine Football Association at the time, and starts gaining power among the executives of CONMEBOL before being approached by an FBI Agent to assist in her investigation of money laundering and corruption towards these CONMEBOL executives.

 Season 2's story revolves around João Havelange and how he turned FIFA from a simple sports organization into an international powerhouse.
 He usurps power from the Europeans and holds on to it for almost three decades.